You've already learned that the pronoun y is used to mean there (See Y = There (French Adverbial Pronouns)).

 Nous nous intéressons au sport.
 Nous nous y intéressons.
 We're interested in sport.
 We're interested in it.

-Note that the pronoun y can also replace a group introduced by the preposition à + [thing(s)]/[object(s)]/[location(s)] (but not a person), particularly with verbs that require à.
+In French, adverbial pronoun y can replace a group introduced by the preposition à + [thing(s)/object(s)/location(s)] - except people - particularly with verbs that require the preposition à.

 Want to make sure your French sounds confident?